I was on my own as always one evening in Tokyo.

 I was choosing streets and turns and alleys by feel and by whim, left and right and straight, no matter where, no matter how, just generally pointed to the southwest, towards Shinjuku.

-I saw some cats and I walked into someone’s office because I liked his hair and his glasses and he let me in and for a few seconds, I was in the light and very much solid and I took some photos and I left and kept on.
+I saw some cats and I walked into someone’s office because I liked his hair and his glasses and he let me in and for a few moments, I was in the light and very much solid and I took some photos and I left and kept on.

 A wall appeared on my left.
 A large park and garden on the other side fading into the dark.
 This was a royal garden, the wall of the old city, the entrance up ahead of me, the old north gate.
 There was a gentle curve of a path from the closed gate, leading into the park, lined with hanging lanterns which spilled warm light into the path, eventually leading into the silhouetted trees and disappearing.
 The lanterns were electric and the path they illuminated was for no one as the gate was closed and the park was forlorn and empty.